PaulCarmanPro/configuration-dunst/README.md

 # configuration-dunst

 Dunst is a notification daemon which resonds to nofication signals sent by nofity-send over dbus.
-It includes dunstctl which provides extra features like "close-all" (bound to Super-Esc in openboxrc) and "history-pop" (bound to Shift-Super-Esc in openboxrc).
+It includes dunstctl which provides extra features like "close-all" (Super-Esc in my openboxrc) and "history-pop" (Shift-Super-Esc in my openboxrc).

 Global dunstrc is /etc/xdg/dunstrc.
 Dunst can be killed at any time, but its existance as /usr/share/dbus-1/services/org.knopwob.dunst.service causes notify-send to automatically launch dunst.